CardboardIoT/smart-pinhole-workshop/exercises/hello_mqtt/problem.md

 ## For this you will need

-1. A directory for your answers and `cd` into it.
+1. A directory for your answers.
 2. Get mqtt from npm: `npm install mqtt`
-3. Add a file for your solution (e.g. 01-hello-mqtt.js)
+3. Add a file for your solution (e.g. answers/01-hello-mqtt.js)

 In this solution you will need to: